The ultimate Scottish golf vacation – 7 Days, 7 Rounds!

 Kingsbarns is a visual feast with its stunning views across the coastline and sea, but the quality of the layout is also extremely appetizing.
 Most notably, the 12th is one of the most visually striking and beautiful par fives to be found, while the par-three 15th is sure to leave lasting memories; its tee shot is played across the water towards an isolated green.
 It certainly lives up to the hype.

-Only 25 miles away via the city of Dundee, Carnoustie is within surprisingly close proximity to St. Andrews.
+Only 25 miles away via the city of Dundee, Carnoustie is within surprisingly close proximity to St. Andrew.
 Its Championship Course has become famed worldwide due to its unrelenting challenge, which was particularly in evidence throughout the 1999 Open when it became known as “Carnasty.”

 Notably the site of Ben Hogan’s solitary Claret Jug triumph in 1953, the course is strategically laid out and may well be among the most intelligently bunkered in Scotland.
 It features some truly brilliant holes, with the sixth and 14th among the finest par fives on the Open rotation, while the 17th and 18th are two of the most difficult and intriguing closing holes that you’ll ever find.